This glossary explains the most important breast cancer terms.

 Drugs which inhibit the growth of tumour cells, but can also cause a certain amount of damage to healthy cells.
 They work by preventing cell division (see also: chemotherapy).

-Collective term for all examinations serving to detect and precisely identify a disease.
+Umbrella term for all examinations that are necessary to identify and specify a disease.

 Disease management programme (DMP)